The Tender Architecture of Childhood

 I’m just a person whose first 25 years of life were spent suffering from an undiagnosed and untreated panic disorder, as the adults around me misapprehended my symptoms and sent me, year after year, for myriad intelligence and personality tests.

 Growing up as a panicked child shaped the person I am.
-It has led to a life-long investment in self-interrogation and reflection, while also alerting me to the inadvertent ways well-meaning adults often damage the fragile psyches of children.
+It has led to a lifelong investment in self-interrogation and reflection, while also alerting me to the inadvertent ways well-meaning adults often damage children's fragile psyches.

 Me as a child.
 Photo by Edwin H. Stern

-My early experiences of being a conscious human being in this world did not go well.
+My early experiences of being conscious in this world did not go well.
 First, there was the matter of my emotions and the degree to which they turned against me, threatening my existence every time I had to part from my mother.

-Neither my siblings nor my friends felt the way I did, and so I believed early on that my feelings were incorrect.
+Neither my siblings nor my friends felt like I did, so I believed early on that my feelings were incorrect.
 I was broken, my emotions were too large, the wrong shape; I was defective.
-I was ashamed to be the one wrong person in a world of people rightly made.
+I was ashamed to be the one wrong person in a world of rightly made people.

 Then there was the matter of my external self and how it discomfited these rightly made people: I was too small, I weighed too little.
 Plot-wise, on the growth chart for height and weight, I landed two grades below my own.